 It also seems that keeping socially and mentally active in the later years may help lower the risk of dementia.
 Being socially active could include visiting friends or going to a place of worship, while being mentally active could include doing puzzles or reading.

-For further information on how we can help you please contact us using the free click to call button, or send an email through the form on our Contact Us page.
+For further information on how we can help with homecare for your loved one with Dementia please contact us using the free click to call button, or send an email through the form on our Contact Us page.